SolhavenGames/Elementals-of-Tulia/charsOrOrgs/Organizations/TheWhispers.md

 ## GOALS
 Early Gaea Arc Goals - Spread Terror, Kill as many as possible, Maintain Secrecy

 With such a low member count at the start, The Whispers mainly operates through terrorist attacks that they frame on other organizations known for terrorism.
-Using this tactic, they were able to commit many acts while going com0letely unnoticed.
+Using this tactic, they were able to commit many acts while going completely unnoticed.
+Their operations, usually ordered and plotted by Shi Ryisko, caused mass confusion, death, and often wars, uprisings, or more conflicts.
+Nadest Ryisko was often commanding the soldiers on the ground, opting to 'see the destruction for himself' while his daughter was the mastermind behind it all.

-Middle Gaea Arc Goals - Spread Terror, Kill as many as possible, Innovate Strong Weapons
+Middle Gaea Arc Goals - Spread Terror, Kill as many as possible, Innovate With Val

+With membership growing, The Whispers grew cocky.
+They believed that if they innovated far enough using Val, they could create the environment necessary for a mass extinction, killing both Humans and Elementals but bringing upon a new wave of beautiful life with noone to exploit it.
+Thus, they built the Val Bomb.
+What they didn't expect was for the invention to push other organizations to focus on them after the Val Bomb caused international fear.

 Late Gaea Arc - Survive

+In the late Gaea Arc, The Whispers are under attack by almost every other organization.
+Even [Endsight](https://github.com/SolhavenGames/Elementals-of-Tulia/blob/main/charsOrOrgs%2FOrganizations%2FEndsight.md), the organization Nadest and Shi used to claim allegiance to, was now participating in covert ops against them to secure their innovations.
+The Whispers did eventually fall, and Nadest was killed in the battle.
+However, Shi escaped, and was later recruited by [Terkou Lynqo](https://github.com/SolhavenGames/Elementals-of-Tulia/blob/main/TuliaArc/CharacterArcs/TerkouArcTulia.md) to join [Endsight](https://github.com/SolhavenGames/Elementals-of-Tulia/blob/main/charsOrOrgs%2FOrganizations%2FEndsight.md)...
 ## BACKSTORY
+The founders of The Whispers, Nadest and Shi Ryisko, are father and daughter.
+The mother/wife was killed by humanity, which pushed them to join Endsight in the first place.
+But as they saw the glory of life on Gaea, they began to believe that nobody was truly worth the planet.
+So, their ideology quickly radicalized to an Extinctionism.
+A quick purge of all intelligent life on the planet, including them.

+The Whispers wasn't born out of hatred.
+It was born out of love.
+Love for the nature of Gaea.
+Love for its beautiful plants and animals.
+Its glorious skies.
+They believed wholeheartedly that no mortal eyes deserved to lay eyes upon the planet.